lizarci3/insight/README.md

-# insight
+# FairBnB
-Airbnb price optimization
+An Airbnb price optimization